 - What type of follow-up is required?

-As mentioned earlier, ulcerative colitis is a chronic disease and establishing a long term relationship with a gastroenterologist experienced in the treatment of UC is advisable.
+As mentioned earlier, ulcerative colitis is a chronic disease, and establishing a long-term relationship with a gastroenterologist experienced in the treatment of UC is advisable.
 Many medications used in UC require regular blood work to ensure that they are not causing any serious side effects.
-Patients with UC have a higher risk of osteoporosis associated with both underlying disease activity and long term or frequent steroid use.
-Because of this risk, your doctor may recommend measurement of Vitamin D blood levels and a bone mineral density screening with a DEXA scan.
-Colorectal cancer screening is also important because of the higher risk of cancer in patients with UC as discussed earlier.
+Patients with UC have a higher risk of osteoporosis associated with both underlying disease activity and long-term or frequent steroid use.
+Because of this risk, doctors may recommend measurement of vitamin D blood levels and a bone mineral density screening with a DEXA scan.
+Female patients on steroids or other immunosuppressive medications are more likely to have abnormal pap smears and should have regular cervical cancer screening.
+All patients with ulcerative colitis receiving immunomodulator or biologic therapy should have annual skin exams to screen for non-melanoma skin cancers.
+Immunizations are very important to prevent infection.
+All UC patients should receive pneumococcal and influenza vaccines.
+Live vaccines (such as MMR, polio, and varicella) should be avoided if your immune system is suppressed by UC medication.
+Colorectal cancer screening is also important because of the higher risk of cancer in patients with UC, as discussed earlier.

 - Where can you get more information?